jwang1122/java/doc/java.md

 3. All vriables defined in interface are ***static***, ***final*** constants.
 4. All classes implement the interface need implement all methods defined in the interface.
 5. An interface can not be used to create object.
-6. An interface can be used to delear variable or method return type.## interface ❓ What is interface?
+6. An interface can be used to delear variable or method return type.

-✔️ the following definition

-❌👎Bad definition: An interface is a completely "abstract class" that is used to group related methods with empty bodies.
-> ✔️👍 Better definition: An interface is a special java code block that define abstract methods, and possible constants.

-❓ What is an abstract methond?

-✔️ a method with an ***abstract*** modifier with all method signatures without implementation.

-1. All methods defined in interface are ***abstract***.
-2. All methods defined in interface are ***public***.
-3. All vriables defined in interface are ***static***, ***final*** constants.
-4. All classes implement the interface need implement all methods defined in the interface.
-5. An interface can not be used to create object.

 ## abstract class
 ❓ What is an abstract class?
-✔️
+✔️ Abstract classes are similar to interfaces.
+You cannot instantiate them, and they may contain a mix of methods declared with or without an implementation.
+Abstract class: is a restricted class 💡that cannot be used to create objects (to access it, it must be inherited from another class).

 1. the abstract class can leave method as abstract. (can have abstract methods)
 2. An abstract class can not used to create object.
 3. if the abstract class implements an abstract method defined in the interface, its subclass won't be necessary to implement that method.